-When Liu arrived in Singapore in 1926, he set up a temporary office at 12 Pekin Street before renting a house at 58 Meyer Road in Katong to serve as a studio, staff dormitory, film processing room and actors’ changing rooms.
+When Liu arrived in Singapore in 1926, he set up an office at 12 Pekin Street before renting a house at 58 Meyer Road in Katong to serve as a studio, staff dormitory, film processing room and actors’ changing rooms.
 He bought French cinematographic equipment and, on 12 September 1926, began auditioning more than 100 prospective actors for his film.
-The 15 shortlisted candidates were each made to pay $20 to attend an actor’s training course held on 17 September.
+The 15 shortlisted candidates were each made to pay $20 to attend an actor’s training course held on 22 September.

-Xin Ke was shot at the Botanic Gardens in Singapore, Liu’s studio in Katong as well as Bukit Chagar and rubber plantations in Malaya.
+Xin Ke was shot at the Botanic Gardens in Singapore, Liu’s studio in Katong as well as the Johor Sultan’s palace and rubber plantations in Malaya.
 Production ended in February 1927, and invitations to view the show were issued to journalists and celebrities on 1 March.
-Chinese newspaper Xin Guo Min Re Bao [New Republic Daily/New Citizen Daily] announced on the same day that the film would have a public test screening at Victoria Theatre on 4 March, with its official premiere at Marlborough Theatre some time later.
+Chinese newspaper Xin Guo Min Re Bao [New Republic Daily/New Citizen Daily] announced on the same day that the film would have a public test screening at Victoria Theatre on 4 March.

 Xin Ke remains unique because many local films that were subsequently produced were in Malay.
-It would be another 35 years before a major production in Chinese was produced in Singapore.
-Soon after its Singapore premiere, Xin Ke was shown in Hong Kong under a different Chinese title, 唐山來客, from 29 April to 2 May 1927.
+It would be almost two decades later before a major production in Chinese was produced in Singapore.
+Soon after its Singapore premiere, Xin Ke was shown in Hong Kong under a different Chinese title, Tang Shan Lai Ke (唐山來客), from 29 April to 2 May 1927.

 Xin Ke remains Liu’s first and only film production.
 The original reels are no longer extant.